sensu/sensu-docs/content/sensu-go/5.0/reference/mutators.md

 ### How and where are mutator commands executed?
 As mentioned above, all mutator commands are executed by a Sensu server as the `sensu` user.
 Commands must be executable files that are discoverable on the Sensu server system (installed in a system `$PATH` directory).

 _NOTE: By default, the Sensu installer packages will modify the system `$PATH` for the Sensu processes to include `/etc/sensu/plugins`.
 As a result, executable scripts (like plugins) located in `/etc/sensu/plugins` will be valid commands.
-This allows `command` attributes to use “relative paths” for Sensu plugin commands, for example: `"command": "check-http.rb -u https://sensuapp.org"`._
+This allows `command` attributes to use “relative paths” for Sensu plugin commands, for example: `"command": "check-http.go -u https://sensuapp.org"`._

 ### Attributes
 command      |